Universal Freezing Transitions of Dipole-Conserving Chains: Characterising typical states for

 where $\Gamma-1=L-N$ and the sum is over all sets $\{N_n \, | \, n=0,\ldots,\Gamma-1\}$ that satisfy the constraints

 The value of $\Gamma=L-N$ has been derived from the previous constraints by setting $N_0=N-1$ and $N_{\Gamma-1}=1$.
-A first question is: how many different sets $\{N_n\}$ satisfy \cref{eq:setNnconstraints}?
-We notice that the equations in \cref{eq:setNnconstraints} are identical to the ones in \cref{eq:defNandX} for $d=\infty$, via the identifications
+A first question is: how many different sets $\{N_n\}$ satisfy \eqref{eq:setNnconstraints}?
+We notice that the equations in \eqref{eq:setNnconstraints} are identical to those in \cref{eq:defNandX} for $d=\infty$, via the identifications

-This means that the number of distinct sets $\{N_n\}$ satisfying \cref{eq:setNnconstraints} coincides with $D_{N',X'}^{(\infty)}(L')$.
+This means that the number of distinct sets $\{N_n\}$ satisfying \eqref{eq:setNnconstraints} coincides with $D_{N',X'}^{(\infty)}(L')$.
 Given that

 $D_{N',X'}^{(\infty)}(L')$ must scale with $L$ much more slowly than $D_{N,X}^{(\infty)}(L)$ for typical $(N,X)$ sectors with $\nu_x=1/2$.
 However, we cannot calculate $D_{N',X'}^{(\infty)}$ by direct application of the formulas for $D_{N,X}^{(\infty)}$ discussed in Section \ref{sec:sizesymmetrysec} and Appendix \ref{appendix:scalingofsizeofss}, as those were derived under the assumption of $0<\nu_x<1$, which guarantees that $\ln D_{N,X}^{\infty} = \mathcal{O}(L)$.
 This suggests that the leading order of $\ln D_{N',X'}^{(\infty)}(L')$ should be $\mathcal{O}(L^\gamma)$ with $0<\gamma<1$.
 Calculating numerically $D_{N',X'}^{(\infty)}(L')$ as a function of a few values of $L$ we obtain $\gamma=1/2$.